amld/workshop-unsupervised-fraud/README.md

     - Use Docker (in that case, be sure to run the Dockerfile, see below)
     - Install the packages from the `requirements.txt`

-For the workshop challenge, you will be submitting to an API.
-Working internet is therefore vital! (the data quantities are however rather small).
+For the workshop challenge, you will be submitting to an API that is hosted on AWS.
+Internet access is therefore vital! (the data quantities are however rather small).

 ## Cloning the repo